turingschool/front-end-curriculum/lessons/module-1/dom-manipulation-1-rewrite.md

 var title = document.querySelector('h1');
 ```

-Since our `title` variable stores a DOM element, we now have access to another set of properties methods that are built for DOM elements.
+Since our `title` variable stores a DOM element, we now have access to another set of properties and methods that are built for DOM elements.
 We won't learn about all of them today.
 We'll focus on `innerText`, and time permitting `innerHTML`.

 ### `innerText`